How I found a new way to Learn Chinese Online — Natural, Creative, Bilingual

 Creating and playing with languages!

-Dr. Yen Yen Woo is the co-creator of the Dim Sum Warriors app, characters and stories for Bilingual Learning.
+Dr. Yen Yen Woo is the co-creator of the Dim Sum Warriors web app, characters and stories for Bilingual Learning.
 She has a Doctorate in Education from Teachers College, Columbia University.

 You can reach out to her at: